Choominator/pushd/README.md

     pushd[1]: Push Notifications Daemon initialized successfully

-To talk to the daemon we can use `nc` on another terminal as follows:
+Before sending notifications, the target device token that you copied from the debug console after running the test project must be added to the daemon.
+To do so you must send a UDP packet instructing the daemon to do just that to its registration port.
+One way to do that is by using `netcat`, or `nc` for short, on another terminal as follows:

+    $ nc -u localhost:7734

+Nothing will happen, and no shell prompt will be displayed after this command, which is normal.

+To register a device group, enter the following JSON code in a single line:

+    {"group": "Choom", "device": "1ac599f0f90a6d178cec1f2298d51da23ab4717c7cc6896d707cdd9b90a02799"}

+Which should result in the following additional log messages being displayed by `pushd` on its terminal:

+    pushd[1]: Received a packet with a 97 byte registration request pushd[1]: Received registration request to assign the device token 1ac599f0f90a6d178cec1f2298d51da23ab4717c7cc6896d707cdd9b90a02799 to group Choom

+After registering the device token, you are now ready to send push notifications to the registered device group.

+To send a notification you must first switch to the notification request port, so press Control+C on the `nc` terminal to return to the shell and enter the following command:

     $ nc -u localhost:7874

-Nothing will happen, and no shell prompt will be displayed after this command, which is normal.

-To register a device group we type the following JSON code in a single line:

-    {"type": "register", "group": "Choom", "device": "1ac599f0f90a6d178cec1f2298d51da23ab4717c7cc6896d707cdd9b90a02799"}

-Which should result in the following information being displayed by `pushd` on the other terminal:

-    pushd[1]: Received a packet with a 117 byte request pushd[1]: Processed request #1 to register device 1ac599f0f90a6d178cec1f2298d51da23ab4717c7cc6896d707cdd9b90a02799 to group Choom

-After registering the device token, we can now send push notifications targeting the "Choom" device group by entering the following on the `nc` terminal:
+Followed by entering the following JSON code:

     {"type": "urgent", "expiration": 0, "group": "Choom", "key": "hello" , "payload": {"aps": {"alert": "Hello world!"}}}

 Which should cause the following messages to be displayed on the `pushd` terminal:

-    pushd[1]: Received a packet with a 118 byte request pushd[1]: Processed urgent notification request #2 to Choom group with a 32 byte payload pushd[1]: Creating request #2
+    pushd[1]: Received a packet with a 118 byte notification request pushd[1]: Creating notification request #1
-    pushd[1]: Generating a notification queue from request #2 pushd[1]: Creating notification #1 for request #2
-    pushd[1]: Starting dispatch session #1
+    pushd[1]: Generating a notification queue from request #1 to Choom with a 32 byte payload pushd[1]: Creating notification #1 for request #1 pushd[1]: Starting dispatch session #1
     pushd[1]: Starting channel #1
     pushd[1]: Resolving api.sandbox.push.apple.com
-    pushd[1]: Connecting channel #1 to api.sandbox.push.apple.com [17.188.166.29] on port 443
+    pushd[1]: Connecting channel #1 to api.sandbox.push.apple.com [17.188.165.218] on port 443
     pushd[1]: Negotiating a TLS session on channel #1 pushd[1]: Sending notification #1 through channel #1
-    pushd[1]: Response to notification #1 request on dispatch session #1 has UUID C8EB70EE-EE50-9AAF-8407-65CFBBAF1729 and status 200
+    pushd[1]: Response to notification #1 request on dispatch session #1 has UUID 66C6F244-840F-C66F-62B5-03A997D59022 and status 200
     pushd[1]: Destroying notification #1
-    pushd[1]: Destroying request #2
+    pushd[1]: Destroying notification request #1

-And if everything went right, a notification should be displayed on your device.
+And if everything goes right, a notification should be displayed on your device.

 Now you can press Control+C on both the `pushd` and `nc` terminals to force termination.

 ## Notes

-On some systems (MacOS), the default buffer size for sockets is extremely small (2048 bytes), which is not enough to send larger notifications.
-For this reason, `pushd` sets the receive buffer size on its end to 8192 bytes as part of its initialization process, however since the send buffer is equally small, your services should change it as well after creating the socket.
+On some systems (MacOS), the default buffer size for sockets is quite small (2048 bytes), which is not enough to send larger notifications.
+For this reason, `pushd` sets the receive buffer size on its end to 8192 bytes as part of its initialization process, however since the send buffer is equally small, your services should change it as well after creating the socket to talk to `pushd`.

 In order to make sure that the server `pushd` is connecting to is really Apple's, the server certificate is being verified against the local certificate authority (CA) store, which may cause it to fail if you don't have the appropriate CA certificates.
 In most cases, solving this problem only requires installing a package on your system, however if your system doesn't come with the appropriate root certificates, Apple provides links to them at the [Setting Up a Remote Notification Server](https://developer.apple.com/documentation/usernotifications/setting_up_a_remote_notification_server) documentation page.